TerryJCZhang/BeyondMemorization/README.md

   `monthly_qa_pipeline.log`) — inspect them for detailed failures.
 - Prompt tuning: the QA generation is prompt-sensitive.
 If you modify prompts in `helpers/prompts.py`, run a small sample before re-generating a large batch.

-## Reproducibility / tests

-- The repository uses deterministic seeds (e.g. `seed=42`) in several places for repeatability of shuffling.
-- For a minimal smoke test, run `count_qa_pairs.py` on an `output/` snapshot.

-## Citations

-If you use the dataset or code, please cite the associated paper (add arXiv / bibtex reference here).

-## Optional follow-ups I can implement

-- Add a minimal `examples/` folder with a tiny example dataset and a smoke test that runs the pipeline on the example (safe, no external API calls).
-- Expand the `helpers/` README with per-script examples and typical runtime notes.

-If you want one of these additions, tell me which and I will create it.